One-dimensional lattice model with an exact matrix-product ground state describing the Laughlin wave function: Models with exact ground states

 Now we discuss how an exactly solvable model is constructed for general Laughlin series $\nu=1/q$ with odd $q$.
 For $\nu=1/q$ with $q>3$, the Hamiltonian should include longer range interactions than $\mathcal{H}_{1/3}$.
 The dimension of the subspace increases as $(q+1)/2=[q/2]+1$ where $[\cdots]$ is the integer part of $\cdots$ (e.g. $\left\{\ket{1001}, \ket{0110}\right\}$ for $q=3$ and $\left\{\ket{100001}, \ket{010010}, \ket{001100}\right\}$ for $q=5$).
-We find that the extended model should be given in the following form,
+We find that the extended model should be given in the following form:

 This is also positive semidefinite $\braket{\mathcal{H}_{1/q}}\geq 0$.
-We can construct a similar Hamiltonian with zero energy eigenstates if we take only single-$l$ term in (\ref{Ham1q}) into account as was done in Refs.~\onlinecite{Seidel-L,Qi}.
-However, if there are not the degrees of freedoms of $l$, we cannot fix the parameters $\alpha_{\mu}^{(l)}$ uniquely, as will be discussed below.
+We can construct a similar Hamiltonian with zero energy eigenstates if we take only single-$l$ term in (\ref{Ham1q}) into account as was done in Refs.~\onlinecite{Seidel-L}~and~\onlinecite{Qi}.
+However, if there are no degrees of freedoms of $l$, we cannot fix the parameters $\alpha_{\mu}^{(l)}$ uniquely, as will be discussed below.

 The corresponding wave function which gives the zero energy eigenstate is

 where the squeezing operators are defined by $\hat{U}_{k,0}\equiv1$ and $\hat{U}_{k,m}(i)\equiv c_{i+m}^{\dag} c_{i+k}^{\dag}c_{i+k+m}^{\mathstrut} c_i^{\mathstrut}$ for $m\neq0$.
 This operator is identical with a part of the pair hopping terms in Eq.~(\ref{1D_model}).
 The root wave function $\ket{\Psi_{1/q}^0}$ is given by the charge-density-wave state in the TT limit,